-Graduate Student of the Month - Olivia Robinson
+Graduate Student of the Month - Maryanne Chioma Aghalu

 How and why did you decide to attend Memorial for your graduate degree?

-What drew you to explore creative writing originally?
+What drew you to explore employment relations originally?

 Can you tell us a bit about your current projects?

 A supervisor can be key to the success of any grad student.
-What does your supervisor Lisa Moore bring to her role as your advisor and mentor?
+What does your supervisor (Dr. Amy Warren & Dr. Alan Hall) bring to their role as your advisor and mentor?